sselvin778/assignment722/README.md

 ### 5. External data sources and processing
 Once all software’s and packages have been installed, the final step is to download relevant data for the code.
 Data pertaining settlements can be __downloaded__ from `NISRA` as a shapefile from [here](https://www.nisra.gov.uk/publications/urban-rural-geography-documents-2015), which can be plugged straight into your project folder.

 By utilising `ArcGIS Online`, layers for Northern Ireland greenspaces can be accessed from [here](https://www.arcgis.com/home/item.html?id=c809afd275dd4dd4a519638978bd304a) and layers for the off-road greenspace trails can be accessed from [here](https://www.arcgis.com/home/item.html?id=0c9184ef90704ecf9871ccff622dc721).
-Both of these layers need to be opened in `ArcGIS Pro`, whereby they should be __exported__ as __features__.
+Both of these layers need to be opened in `ArcGIS Pro`, whereby they should be __exported__ as __features__ and put into your project file.

 ### Last step
 Please ensure you follow these steps in order to allow the formatting and processing functions to run smoothly. __Good luck!!!__